Prize-winning poet Laurel Blossom's most recent book is

 The Paris Review,

-www.poetz.com.
+Poets.com.
 A number of the poems published in these journals have been nominated for the Pushcart Prize.
-Laurel serves on the editorial board of Heliotrope: a journal of poetry.

 Laurel is a lifelong swimmer and, when not actually immersed in some body of water, swimming, she likes to be immersed in reading about it.
 Thinking that others might feel the same way, she has collected stories, essays and poems into an anthology called

 Splash!
 Great Writing About Swimming.
-Since moving to South Carolina, she has edited an anthology of 20th century Edgefield poetry called
+While living in South Carolina, she edited an anthology of 20th century Edgefield poetry called

-Lovely Village of the Hills, available through the Edgefield County Historical Society, 108 1/2 Courthouse Square, Edgefield SC 29824.
+Lovely Village of the Hills, available through the Tompkins Library, 104, Courthouse Square, Edgefield SC 29824.

 In addition to poetry, Laurel has written essays and book reviews for such publications as